oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Capâ€™n Proto is an insanely fast data interchange format and capability-based RPC system.
+Cap’n Proto is an insanely fast data interchange format and capability-based RPC system.

 **More Information**